 If, after, a two-week ban, you want to return to commenting on the site, drop us a line and we’ll be happy to lift it.

 For a third offence, bans will be permanent.
 We do not take this lightly.
 And to reduce the impact of unintentional bias, all permanent bans will be agreed by a vote amongst three moderators.
-Again, we’ll explain why in an email.
-Drop us a line if you didn’t get an email, or if you want further clarification.
+If you contact us, we’ll be happy to explain why.

 All permanent bans will be subject to review.
 Your case can be looked at by a moderator, who did not vote in the original decision, on request.

-If someone tries to get back in with a different name, this will result in a lifetime ban that cannot be revoked.
+If an individual tries to get back in with the same, a similar or a different name, this will result in a lifetime ban that cannot be revoked.

 But I don’t think I did anything wrong – where did my comment go?